 kubectl describe service bookshelf

 Note that it may take up to 60 seconds for the IP address to be allocated.
-The external IP address will be listed under
+The external IP address is listed under

-You have now deployed all the resources needed to run the Bookshelf application on Kubernetes Engine.
-Use the external IP address from the previous step to load the application in your web browser and create books.
+You have now deployed all the resources needed to run the Bookshelf app on GKE.
+Use the external IP address from the previous step to load the app in your web browser and create books.

 To avoid incurring charges to your Google Cloud Platform account for the resources used in this tutorial: